 Foam vs. Innerspring

 Foam mattresses are made of polyurethane and consequently weighs less.
 This may be important when you lift it while changing your baby’s diapers.
-However, spring beds are the most popular choice due to their firmness and you do not have to worry if it contains any chemicals.
+However, spring beds are the most popular choice due to their firmness, and there is less worry if regaring the amount of chemicals.

 Organic vs. Non-Organic

 Organic cot mattresses are becoming globally popular because they are mainly focused on keeping your child safe from various hazardous materials.
 Although this topic hasn't been researched to its fullest, people who are pro-organic consider that non-organic products put your child in jeopardy and contain materials such as polyester fabric, vinyl or petrochemical foams.
 These materials can cause respiratory allergies, or have a bad influence on your child.

 Different fire retardants and cheap glues used in non-organic ones are said to be a potential danger to your child’s safety.
 On the other hand, many people don’t believe that organic types are much safer than non-organic.
 After all, the majority should be eco-friendly nonetheless.
 You should be careful not to overpay and check the product characteristics to see whether it’s “really organic.”